 The equally stunning Ministry of Defence, Ministry of Education and Palace of Justice grace the square.
 Independence Square is also home to the largest flatscreen TV in Central Asia where messages from the president are broadcasted.

-In the true Ashgabat spirit of always doing everything over the top, each year in September the square is home to the Turkmen Independence Day Parade– the largest military parade in Central– in celebration of freedom from the Soviet Union.
+In the true Ashgabat spirit of always doing everything over the top, each year in September the square is home to the Turkmen Independence Day Parade– the largest military parade in Central Asia– in celebration of freedom from the Soviet Union.
 The parade kicks off with the Minister of Defence driving through in his white Rolls Royce Phantom to inspect the procession followed by a grand performance of the national anthem, raising of the flag and a march by members of every military branch (including a fly-over by military planes).
 This is truly an event not to miss!